lucalabs-de/mathyl/README.md

 # mathyl

-Sigh...
-It has come to this again.
-I have to build another thing myself because all existing solutions are lacking in some dimension.
-This time it's a static site generator.
-Apparently it's already a meme that everyone and their grandma is building their own SSG, which makes it all the more surprising that none of the hundreds of frameworks I tried to day fit my needs.
+Yeah, yeah, I know -- it's another static site generator.
+Even though it seems that everyone has to write one, I was suprised that none of them fit my requirements.

 I want to write a mathematics-heavy blog, so I need extensive LaTeX support &ndash; including the occasional tikZ drawing.
 Moreover, I want the actual writing to be as easy as possible, so Markdown based blog posts are a must.
 I would like to avoid any JavaScript in the output and don't want to touch Python with a 10-foot pole.